 - 1. Each passed in argument must be a python literals (None, booleans, bytes, numbers, strings, sets, lists, and dicts). - 2.
-The invoked code cannot print.
-Belay uses stdout for data transfer and spurious prints will corrupt the data sent to host. - 3.
+User code cannot print a message that begins with \BELAY, otherwise the remainder of the message will attempt to be parsed. - 3.
 The returned data of the function must also be a python literal(s).